fwong03/celery/docs/getting-started/next-steps.rst

 The order of the queues doesn't matter as the worker will give equal weight to the queues.

-To learn more about routing, including taking use of the full power of AMQP routing, see the :ref:`Routing Guide <guide-routing>`.
+To learn more about routing, including making use of the full power of AMQP routing, see the :ref:`Routing Guide <guide-routing>`.

 Remote Control